Jarnail Singh Bhindranwale: Incidents

-Bhindranwale, as well as all militant groups, would "squarely and unequivocally" condemn the bus shootings, the 20 October train derailment, and all fatal incidents, demanding a judicial inquiry into the spate of events during the month.
-Even radical Sikh groups, which normally did not shy away from claiming responsibility for violence, denied any role in bus killings or desecrations and condemned them, with the Babbar Khalsa denouncing the "killing of any Hindus, robberies, or any religiously provocative acts."
-According to them, their targets were only either Sant Nirankaris involved in 1978, or police officers who were deemed guilty of "torturing and humiliating" detained Sikh youth and harassing their family members.
-Nevertheless, he was often held responsible for the events.
+Bhindranwale, as well as all militant groups, would "squarely and unequivocally" condemn the two bus shootings, the 21 October train derailment, and such episodes of violence, demanding a judicial inquiry into the spate of events during the month.
+Even radical Sikh groups, which normally did not shy away from claiming responsibility for violence, denied any role in bus killings or desecrations and condemned them "in no uncertain terms," with the Babbar Khalsa denouncing the "killing of any Hindus, robberies, or any religiously provocative acts."
+According to them, their targets were only either Sant Nirankaris involved in 1978, of whom they had claimed 35 by that time, or police officers who were deemed guilty of "torturing and humiliating" detained Sikh youth and harassing their "women, relatives and friends."
+Nevertheless, the media apparatus would "[run] amuck, declaring that "Bhindranwale's Sikhs" had opened hostilities against all Hindus;" despite the incidents never being solved, the media and subsequent public opinion would be convinced of this narrative.
 Bhindranwale would state, "It suits the government to publicize me as an extremist, thus making an excuse to frustrate the just cause and the legitimate demands of the entire Sikh community and Punjab state."

+The spate of incidents in 1983, including Dhilwan, were widely suspected to be false flags; the political magazine Surya, patronized by the BJP party, substantiated many such suspicions in detailed reports about the role of the Third Agency, detailing the career trajectories of various operatives and plans to replicate the "Punjab model" to other burgeoning conflict zones, including Sri Lanka.
+A 21 November 1983 editorial of the leading paper The Tribune, noted certain "inescapable conclusions" about the two bus incidents: that such acts were not sponsored by the Sikhs as a community, that Bhindranwale had "condemned the killings" as had Longowal, and that President's Rule had failed to deter such incidents, with the perpetrators "remain[ing] unidentified."
+When bomb blasts took place at mandirs or cows discovered there, all Sikh religious and political formations, including Bhindranwale, "lost no time severely condemning the misdeeds and calling for high-level inquiries."